MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Network metrics

 Basic, cluster level networking metrics are made available through native [platform and Prometheus metrics](/azure/aks/monitor-aks#metrics).
 The [Network Observability add-on](/azure/aks/network-observability-overview) can further be used to expose network metrics at the node level.
-It's recommended that most clusters use the Network Observability add-on to provide additional network troubleshooting capabilities and the ability to detect unexpected network usage or issues at the node level.
+Most clusters should use the Network Observability add-on to provide additional network troubleshooting capabilities, and to detect unexpected network usage or issues at the node level.
 This reference implementation enables this add-on.

-For workloads that are *highly sensitive* to TCP or UDP packet loss, latency, or DNS pressure, having pod level network metrics is important.
+For workloads that are *highly sensitive* to TCP or UDP packet loss, latency, or DNS pressure, having pod-level network metrics is important.
 In AKS that level of detail is provided by the [Advanced Network Observability](/azure/aks/advanced-network-observability-concepts) offering.
-Most workloads will not require this depth of network observability, and it is not suggested to be installed unless your pods demands a highly optimzed network, with sensitivity down to the packet level.
+Most workloads don't require this depth of network observability, and you shouldn't install the Advanced Network Observability add-on unless your pods demand a highly optimized network, with sensitivity down to the packet level.

 ### Enable self-healing